Understanding and finding treatments for Alzheimer's and frontotemporal dementia

 Research summary

-The "Pathological tau in AD and FTD" research programme, led by Karen Duff, focuses on uncovering the mechanisms and therapeutic opportunities related to tauopathies - neurodegenerative conditions characterised by tau protein aggregates.
-These tauopathies are significant contributors to dementia, including Alzheimer's disease (AD) and frontotemporal dementia (FTD).
+The "pathological tau in AD and FTD" research programme, led by Karen Duff, focuses on uncovering the mechanisms and therapeutic opportunities related to tauopathies - neurodegenerative conditions characterised by the accumulation of tau protein aggregates.
+Tauopathy is a significant contributor to dementia, including Alzheimer's disease (AD) and Frontotemporal dementia (FTD).

 The programme is organised around four main objectives:

-- Identifying genetic modifiers: This objective aims to discover genetic factors that influence the development and progression of tauopathies.
+- Identifying genetic modifiers: This objective aims to identify and test genetic factors that influence the development and progression of tauopathies.
 Understanding these genetic influences can improve the prediction of clinical outcomes and allow for more personalized treatments.
 The research examines how genetic variants affect tau pathology distribution in diseases like progressive supranuclear palsy (PSP) and the cognitive decline associated with tauopathies.
-Current work focuses on the E3 ligase TRIM11, and identifying new genetic modifiers using the BXD genetic variant lines from Jax.
+Current work focuses on the E3 ligase TRIM11, including the development of therapeutic approaches based on this work, and on identifying new genetic modifiers using the BXD genetic variant lines from The Jackson Labs.
 A large NIH grant will support this research.

-- Mechanisms of tauopathy propagation: This objective explores how tauopathies spread within the brain and seeks therapeutic strategies to halt this progression.
+- Mechanisms of tauopathy propagation: This objective explores how tauopathy spreads within the brain and seeks therapeutic strategies to halt it.
 Key areas of investigation include the movement of tau proteins between neurons, particularly through extracellular vesicles, and the role of cellular mechanisms like proteostasis (protein homeostasis) in tau propagation.
-New mouse models are being developed to better understand these processes.
-The first manuscript describing tau KI mice is accepted (Nature Neuroscience).
-A manuscript describing cryoET structures of tau in extracellular vesicles is accepted (Nature Neuroscience)
+New mouse models of tauopathy are being developed to better understand these processes.
+The first manuscript describing tau KI mice was recently published (Watamura, Foiani et al. 2025 Nature Neuroscience).
+A manuscript describing tau in extracellular vesicles was also recently published (Fowler, Behr et al. 2024 Nature Neuroscience).

-- Selective cellular vulnerability: This objective focuses on why certain types of neurons are more vulnerable to tauopathies.
+- Selective cellular vulnerability: This objective focuses on why certain types of neurons are more vulnerable to tauopathy.
 Using advanced techniques such as spatial transcriptomics and proteomics, the research profiles vulnerable neurons and identifies molecular pathways that could be targeted therapeutically.
-The goal is to understand why excitatory neurons are more prone to tau pathology and to develop protective strategies.
-Spatial transcriptomics protocols have been optimised and are being used on mouse models.
-Single cell spatial proteomics is being optimized.
+The goal is to understand why excitatory neurons are more prone to tau pathology, or resilient to it, and to develop protective strategies.
+Spatial transcriptomics protocols (coppaFISH, MERFISH, stereoseq) and single cell proteomics techniques have been optimised and are being used on our new mouse models and human tissue.

 The programme is highly collaborative, involving partnerships within UK DRI and globally, leveraging cutting-edge technologies to advance the understanding and treatment of tau-related dementias.